MLA Mentorship Program

 Mentee applications will be open each February and August.
 Matching will take place in March and September for the Spring and Autumn groups respectively.

 Mentor applications are open all year.
 Your name will remain on the list of prospective mentors until you wish us to remove it.
-MLA will contact all prospective mentors in February and August of each year to confirm continued interest in the program.
+If a promising match is identified, MLA will contact prospective mentors in February and August of each year to confirm continued interest in the program.

 Learn more